jbdoumenjou/backend-master-class-golang-postgresql-kubernetes/readme.md

 * A docker command line has been configured in the Makefile.
   Following this configuration,
   the attributes to use in the DB client are: `basename: root`, `user: root`, `password: secret`, `url: localhost:5432`

+## ORM or Not ?

+There are several choices to interact with the database from the code:
+* using database/sql package and writing SQL requests by hand.
+* using an orm like [gorm](https://github.com/go-gorm/gorm).
+* slqx an in-between, providing some function but is not an ORM
+* [sqlc](https://github.com/sqlc-dev/sqlc) another in-between but well suited for postgresql.

 ## Migration